Neural Task Synthesis for Visual Programming: Introduction

-As a natural approach, one might be tempted to employ state-of-the-art models like GPT-4 to generate a visual programming task by providing task synthesis specification as a prompt.
-In particular, models like GPT-4 are trained on multi-modal data including text, code, and visual data, and hence it seems suitable technique for visual programming domains~\cite{GPT4,DBLP:journals/corr/abs-2303-12712}.
-However, our initial results show that these models are ineffective in synthesizing visual programming tasks and struggle with logical and spatial reasoning, as has been indicated in recent literature on state-of-the-art models~\cite{DBLP:journals/corr/abs-2302-04023,DBLP:journals/corr/abs-2303-12712,DBLP:journals/corr/abs-2206-10498,DBLP:journals/corr/abs-2212-10403}.
-For instance, GPT-4's $\task^{\text{out}}$ in Figures~\ref{fig.illustration_hoc.gpt4.task}~and~\ref{fig.illustration_karel.gpt4.task} are not solvable by codes that would match the input specification; see detailed discussion and results in Section~\ref{sec.userstudy}.
-In general, a major challenge in using purely neural generative models for synthesizing visual programming tasks is that the generative process is highly brittle -- even a small modification in the output task could make it invalid or semantically incorrect w.r.t. the input specification~\cite{DBLP:conf/nips/AhmedCEFGRS20}.
+\looseness-1As a natural approach, one might be tempted to employ state-of-the-art large language models (LLMs) to generate a visual programming task by providing task synthesis specification as a prompt.
+In particular, models like GPT-4 are trained on multi-modal data, including text, code, and visual data, and hence it seems a suitable technique for reasoning about visual programming tasks~\citep{GPT4,DBLP:journals/corr/abs-2303-12712}.
+However, our results show that these models are ineffective in synthesizing visual programming tasks and struggle with logical and spatial reasoning, as also indicated in recent literature on state-of-the-art models~\citep{DBLP:journals/corr/abs-2302-04023,DBLP:journals/corr/abs-2303-12712,DBLP:journals/corr/abs-2206-10498,DBLP:journals/corr/abs-2212-10403}; see Section~\ref{sec.userstudy} for detailed discussion.
+In general, a major challenge in using purely neural generative models for synthesizing visual programming tasks is that the generative process is highly brittle -- even a small modification in the output task could make it invalid or semantically incorrect w.r.t. the input specification~\citep{DBLP:conf/nips/AhmedCEFGRS20}.